-315 Radio-Television Continuity Writing-Audience Measurement (\$2)
+315 Telecommunications (\$2)

-Survey of radio writing.
-Writing of effective spot and program continuity.
-Introduction to program planning and building.
-Survey of audience measurement methods.
-Three lectures and one three-hour laboratory per week.
+Writing for television and radio, program planning and building, audience surveys, audience promotion.
+Introduction to film techniques in television.
+Three lectures and three laboratory hours per week.
 Prerequisite: Radio 314 or consent of the chairman of the department.